 Networking and Building Friendships

 Women of Hope was founded by four friends wanting to make a difference.
-First and foremost, they wanted Women of Hope to be a fun, no pressure way to give back to Austin Children’s Shelter and to meet other like-minded generous women in the community.
+First and foremost, they wanted Women of Hope to be a fun, no pressure way to give back to their community and to meet other like-minded generous women..
 Throughout the year, there are several opportunities for social gatherings–like the annual Founder’s Retreat–where members can network, build friendships and sometimes raise even more money through third-party fundraisers.
 Members also stay connected through a periodic Women of Hope newsletter and a Women of Hope Facebook page.

 “I joined Women of Hope because I wanted to find a community of women who were interested in giving back.
 I never expected I would end up with long-lasting friendships with such special and inspiring women.”

 – Lana Macrum-Craig

 While not required, interested Women of Hope members are also invited to participate in direct service activities on SAFE’s Austin Children’s Shelter Campus.

 - Weekly reading with the pre-school children at Care Academy

 - Cooking classes to help prepare the older youth and young adult residents for independent life by learning how to make simple, healthy meals